rmraya/OpenXLIFF/README.md

 You can use the library in your own Java code.
 Conversion to XLIFF is handled by the class `com.maxprograms.converters.Convert`.

-If you use binaries from the command line, running `.\convert.bat` or `./convert.sh` without parameters displays help for XLIFF generation.
+If you use binaries from the command line, running `.\convert.cmd` or `./convert.sh` without parameters displays help for XLIFF generation.

 ```text
 Usage: